JamesConlan96/tssl/README.md

-                        directory to save output to instead of the current working directory -e, --encrypt         compress output directory into an AES256 encrypted zip archive (includes existing files) -f, --file FILE       newline delimited file containing URLs to scan (can be specified multiple times per command) -fX, --file-xml FILE  nmap XML output file to determine targets from (can be specified multiple times per command) -H, --header HEADER   HTTP header to add to all requests in the form '<name>: <value>' (can be specified multiple times per command)
+                        directory to save output to instead of the current working directory -e, --encrypt         compress output directory into an AES256 encrypted zip archive (includes existing files) -f, --file FILE       newline delimited file containing URLs to scan (can be specified multiple times per command) -fN, --file-nessus FILE
+                        nessus output file to determine targets from (can be specified multiple times per command) -fX, --file-xml FILE  nmap XML output file to determine targets from (can be specified multiple times per command) -H, --header HEADER   HTTP header to add to all requests in the form '<name>: <value>' (can be specified multiple times per command)
   -l, --label LABEL     add a label to output files